Take-private deal could value Razer at up to $4.5 bln -sources - Up News Info

 The sources declined to be identified because of confidentiality constraints.

+In a regulatory filing on Tuesday, Razer cited its board as saying that there is no certainty that the discussions among Tan, Lim and the financial investors will ultimately lead to the terms of a potential transaction being agreed.

+It said the potential offer price has not been determined and no decision had been made by Tan and Lim on whether to proceed with any potential transaction.

-Razer declined to comment.
-Tan and Lim also declined to comment on a Reuters query made via the company.
+Razer declined to comment to Reuters and Tan and Lim also declined to comment on a Reuters query.

-Shares of Razer were up more than 10% by 0521 GMT on Tuesday, after giving up some of their increase of 23% in afternoon trade following the Reuters report.
+Shares of Razer ended 11.5% higher on Tuesday, after paring a rise of 23% in afternoon trade following the Reuters report.

-In late October, the company said in a filing Tan and Lim were in preliminary talks with financial investors to explore the possibility of a transaction.

 Advertisement